 Many of our lawyers have worked in other jurisdictions and some have worked both in-house and in a private practice.
 Our lawyers have diverse experience meaning they are capable of providing advice to both large institutions and small businesses.
 Our clients include public and private companies, financial institutions, public sector bodies, partnerships and individuals.

-For a practical comparison of the 1931 and 2006 Isle of Man Companies Acts, please take a look at our handy guide here.
+For a practical comparison of the 1931 and 2006 Isle of Man Companies Acts, please read our handy guide.